-In simply supported bridge the width of the bridge is divided into the number of the individual spans.
+In a simply supported bridge, the width of the bridge is divided into the number of the individual spans.

 For each span in the simply supported bridge, the member load supported at both ends.

-In these types of bridge plate and truss, girder have been used.
+In these types of bridge plates and truss, the girder has been used.

 2: Continuous bridge: